History of radio disc jockeys: 1900s to 1950s

 In 1892, Emile Berliner began commercial production of his gramophone records, the first disc records to be offered to the public.
 The earliest broadcasts of recorded music were made by radio engineers and experimenters.
 On Christmas Eve 1906, American Reginald A. Fessenden broadcast both live and recorded music from Brant Rock, Massachusetts.
 In 1907, American inventor Lee de Forest broadcast a recording of the William Tell Overture from his laboratory in the Parker Building in New York City, claiming "Of course, there weren't many receivers in those days, but I was the first disc jockey".

 Ray Newby, of Stockton, California claimed on a 1965 episode of CBS I've Got a Secret to be regularly playing records on a small transmitter while a student at Herrold College of Engineering and Wireless in San Jose, California in 1909.
+Elman B. Meyers started broadcasting a daily program in New York City in 1911 consisting mostly of recorded music.
+In 1914, his wife Sybil True broadcast records borrowed from a local music store.

 In 1917 Captain Horace Donisthorpe, who was training radio operators for the British Army near Worcester, England, made unofficial broadcasts as engineer from a field.
 At first his wife Gertrude spoke into the microphone to Captain Donisthorpe alone, but later she broadcast to army camps nearby playing gramophone records.
-In 1967 she spoke about these experiments in a BBC radio programme called "Scrapbook for 1917".
+In 1967, she spoke about these experiments in a BBC radio programme called "Scrapbook for 1917".
+The first official British DJ was Christopher Stone, who in 1927 convinced the BBC to let him broadcast a program consisting of American and American-influenced jazz records interspersed with his ad libbed introductions.